Donald Trump Polls: Are The President’s Approval Ratings Rigged?

 President Trump has faced continued headwinds in terms of his approval ratings, which can’t be particularly comforting to the White House, but are those polls always on the level?

-In the run-up to Election Day 2016, the political and media establishment relied on polling data to conclude that Hillary Clinton would easily win the presidency, as a many YouTube videos have chronicled.
+In the run-up to Election Day 2016, the political and media establishment relied on polling data to conclude that Hillary Clinton would easily win the presidency, as many YouTube videos have chronicled.
 History has shown that the experts’ insistence that Trump had a limited ceiling of voters was off the mark.
-During the election season, alternative media outlets maintained that the poll results released to the public (as opposed to private polls to which only the campaigns had access) were engineered to favor Trump’s rival and thereby exert an effect on public opinion.
+During the election season, some alternative media outlets maintained that the poll results released to the public (as opposed to private polls to which only the campaigns had access) were engineered to favor Trump’s rival and thereby exert an effect on public opinion.

 According to the Washington Examiner, polling firms may still be using a flawed methodology to gauge the president’s actual job approval.